Ashuluk

-Ashuluk (Ашулук) is a rural locality (a settlement) in Tambovsky Selsoviet, Kharabalinsky District, Astrakhan Oblast, Russia.
+Ashuluk (Ашулук) is a rural locality (a settlement) near the Caspian Sea in Tambovsky Selsoviet, Kharabalinsky District, Astrakhan Oblast, Russia.
 The population was 1,678 as of 2010.
 There are 3 streets.

 Geography

 Ashuluk is located 18 km southeast of Kharabali (the district's administrative centre) by road.
 Tambovka is the nearest rural locality.

+The Armed Forces of the Russian Federation has a training ground in the vicinity of Ashuluk.